concord-consortium/lab/readme.md

 Because the tests run SO quickly I can interactively change the code in the module or the test and immediately see results.

+### Debugging Tests using the node debugger

+Sometimes it can be helpful to break into a debugger when there is a problem in either the code or the test setup itself.
+Node comes with a [debugger](http://nodejs.org/docs/latest/api/debugger.html) which can be used in combination with vows and the tests.

+First set a breakpoint by inserting the statement: `debugger;`

+    suite.addBatch({
+      "Thermometer": {
+        topic: function() {
+          debugger;
+          return new components.Thermometer("#thermometer");
+        },
+        "creates thermometer": function(t) {
+          assert.equal(t.max, 0.7)
+        }
+      }
+    });

+Start the node debugger and pass in the full command line to run the tests:

+    node debug ./node_modules/vows/bin/vows --no-color

+The debugger will break at the beginning of vows:

+    < debugger listening on port 5858
+    connecting... ok
+    break in node_modules/vows/bin/vows:3
+      1
+      2
+      3 var path   = require('path'),
+      4     fs     = require('fs'),
+      5     util   = require('util'),

+Enter `cont` to continue execution until your breakpoint.

+    debug> cont
+    < ·
+    < ········
+    < ·
+    <
+    break in test/lab/components/components-test.js:13
+     11   "Thermometer": {
+     12     topic: function() {
+     13       debugger;
+     14       return new components.Thermometer("#thermometer");
+     15     },

+Enter **ctrl-D** to exit the debugger.

 ### Generated Lab Modules: `lab/`

 The `lab/` directory contains the lab modules generated from JavaScript source code in the `src/lab/`